gregl83/paq/docs/benchmarks.md

 Benchmarks are executed using [hyperfine](https://github.com/sharkdp/hyperfine).

 The [benches](../benches) directory contains a helper script, [hyperfine.sh](../benches/hyperfine.sh), which invokes `hyperfine` to run comparative benchmarks against other tools.

+## Regression Testing

+Benchmarks are used to ensure that `paq` release candidates have equal or better performance to the prior latest release.